fakufaku/nGeigie/README.md

-A repositroy to host firmware/software related to the DIY Geiger-Mueller counter units.
+A repository to host firmware/software related to the DIY Geiger-Mueller counter units.

+V1.1.3 is with added OLED display
+V1.2.0 is with LCD display and prepared for working with SD card.

 http://www.tokyohackerspace.org/en/event/diy-geiger-mueller-counter-workshop-20-2011-08-08
 http://www.tokyohackerspace.org/en/event/diy-geiger-mueller-counter-workshop-20-2011-08-22